Ultimate Sri Lanka Packing List: What to Pack and Wear

 3 x Light Cotton T-shirts

-My uniform on most trips I go on, is a tried and true cotton tee.
+On most trips, my uniform is a tried and true cotton tee.
 Buy one of each: black, white and a cheeky colour, and you are good to go.

 BUY | Basic Cotton Tee